Message from the Director

 Boozhoo!
 Greetings Students and Friends:

-Second, the faculty and staff in Native American Studies (NAS) constantly remind students to operate with m’naademdamowin (respect)!
+Native American Studies (NAS) promotes an approach of m’naademdamowin (respect)!
 Respect in and out of the classroom.
 Respect for creation.
 Respect for all beings of the earth.
 Respect for the elderly.
 Respect for different ways of knowing.
 And respect for different ways of learning.
 Respect for one’s self and one’s body.
 Respect for finding balance.

 If you are in or around the Marquette area, feel free to visit our “village.”
 The Center for Native American Studies is located in 112 Whitman Hall at the corner of Norway Street and Fair Avenue in Marquette, Michigan.
 We are *usually* open 8 a.m. – 5 p.m.
 Monday-Friday ET.
 If you are not able to see us in person, visit our Facebook page.

-Have an amazing academic year and be kind to one another.
+Have an amazing academic semester and be kind to one another.

 April E. Lindala, NMU Alum '97, '03, '06